standard-for-public-code/standard-for-public-code/criteria/reusable-and-portable-codebases.md

 ## How to test

-* Ask someone in a similar role at another organisation if they could reuse your codebase and what that would entail
+* Ask someone in a similar role at another organization if they could reuse your codebase and what that would entail

 ## Policy makers: what you need to do